Home Science Organic Chemistry Phenol

 Phenol

-Structure of phenol
+Structure of Phenol

-It is an organic compound with the molecular formula C6H5OH.
+Phenol is an organic compound with the molecular formula C6H5OH.
 Therefore, the structure of phenol contains a benzene ring which is directly attached to a hydroxyl group.

-Properties of phenol
+Properties of Phenol

-It is monohydric aromatic alcohol that is moderately soluble in cold water but readily soluble in ethanol or ether.
+It is a monohydric aromatic alcohol that is moderately soluble in cold water but readily soluble in ethanol or ether.
 It is a stronger acid than alcohol due to the resonance structure or formation of a phenoxide anion.

 The infrared absorption region of the phenolic hydroxyl group is the same as that of the alcoholic hydroxyl group.
 They can be differentiated by their nucleus which has its own absorption spectrum.